-PS4 External SSD – What You Must Know
+PS4 External SSD Guide – The Best Options

-One of the most popular external storage solutions in the computer world is the external SSD, which is well-known of its blazing fast transfer speed that saves lots of time compared with the traditional external hard drive.
-Let alone the reliability of external SSDs that you can depend on for long years without fearing any kind of failure in the near future.
+One of the most popular external storage solutions in the computer world is the external SSD.
+It is well-known of its blazing fast transfer speed that saves lots of time compared with the traditional external hard drive.
+Let alone the solid reliability that you can confidently depend on for long years without any kind of failure.
+Just imagine how PS4 external SSD would be then on your game console.

-If you have already made up your mind to get an external SSD for your PS4, this section will help you find the best options for this purpose.
+PS4 external SSD is still a great option as long as you can afford it.
+This section will help you find the best options for this purpose.
 Just remember that we recommend an external hard drive for PS4 not an external SSD.

-These external SSDs have been picked according to their prices, as we believe that a gaming console like PS4 is not worth using a high-end external SSD due to the fact that it’s not qualified enough to properly make use of the high speed an external SSD offers, unlike computer systems.
-Therefore, we have picked the cheapest external SSDs on the market that come with at least 3 year limited warranty and offer above the maximum speed PS4 can handle.
+These external SSDs have been picked according to their prices.
+We believe that a gaming console, like PS4, is not worth using a high-end external SSD.
+That’s due to the fact that it’s not qualified enough to properly make use of the high speed an external SSD offers.
+Just unlike computer systems that can take the full advantage of these fast external storage devices.
+Therefore, we have picked the cheapest external SSDs on the market.
+They come with at least 3 year limited warranty and offer above the maximum speed PS4 can handle.

-Additionally, due to the high price of external SSDs, we only recommend here 500gb external SSDs as they come in a price range of $150 which is adequate for a wide variety of users.
+Additionally, due to the high price of external SSDs, we only recommend here 500gb PS4 external SSD.
+They come in a price range of $150 which is adequate for a wide variety of users.

 Samsung T5 Portable SSD – 500GB